 People

-As the second-highest ranking Department of Justice official from 2017 to 2019, Rod was responsible for overseeing 115,000 employees nationwide in the litigating divisions, law enforcement agencies and U.S. Attorney’s Offices.
+As the second-highest ranking Department of Justice official, Rod managed a $28 billion budget and oversaw 115,000 employees in litigating divisions, law enforcement agencies and U.S. Attorney’s Offices.
 He revised policies concerning corporate criminal prosecutions and parallel domestic and foreign investigations, Foreign Corrupt Practices Act matters, and health care fraud cases.
-He also reviewed significant proposed criminal and civil enforcement actions, False Claims Act settlements, and corporate monitor appointments.
-Rod led the Task Force on Market Integrity and Consumer Fraud and the Cyber-Digital Task Force, and he handled national security matters reviewed by the Committee on Foreign Investment in the United States (CFIUS).
+He also approved significant proposed criminal and civil enforcement actions, False Claims Act settlements, and corporate monitor appointments.
+Rod led the Task Force on Market Integrity and Consumer Fraud and the Cyber-Digital Task Force, and he reviewed national security issues on the Committee on Foreign Investment in the United States (CFIUS).

-A member of the U.S. Chamber Litigation Center's Board of Directors, Rod frequently speaks about federal enforcement policies and priorities.
+A member of the American Law Institute, the American College of Tax Counsel, and the U.S. Chamber Litigation Center's Board of Directors, Rod frequently speaks about federal enforcement policies and priorities.
 He taught semester-long courses for several years as an adjunct professor at the University of Maryland Carey School of Law and at the University of Baltimore School of Law.

 J.D., Harvard Law School, cum laude